badger-dowdeswell/Simple-Database-using-JSON/README.md

   Successfully installed 'System.Text.Json -Version 4.7.2' to Simple_Database

 When running the Simple_Database application, you may see a security vunerability warning about this package in the Console window.
 Do not be concerned.
 The vunerability relates to an issue if the Serializer is used in C# Web applications, not Windows Desktop Forms applications.

+## Creating the Database folders

+GitHub does not store example database folders for this project.
+They need to be created individually on each developers computer and shared separately.
+Follow these steps to set up a local copy of the database:

+- Create a new folder in the Simple_Database\bin\Debug folder called Database (note the capital D in Database)
+- create a new folder called customer (lowercase c) ih the folder Database.

+The program will then let you create and edit new customer records inside the customer folder.
+These can be examined and changed manually using a text editor like NotePad++